Interrupt

 #![allow(unused)] fn main() { { use awkernel_lib::interrupt::InterruptGuard; let _int_guard = InterruptGuard::new(); // interrupts are disabled. } }

-There are enable
+There are enable and disable functions in awkernel_lib/src/interrupt.rs.

-You can use these functions rather than using the InterruptGuard
+You can use these functions rather than using the InterruptGuard.

 Implementation